-3. Government benefit eligibility: Because you give up ownership of your assets, their value is no longer taken into account when you apply for government assistance programs.
-For example, you are ineligible for Medicaid if you have “countable” assets over a certain value.
+3. Government benefit eligibility: Because you give up ownership of your assets, their value is no longer considered when applying for government assistance programs.
+For example, you are ineligible for Medicaid if you have “countable” assets over a specific value.

 Revocable trust vs irrevocable trust: which one is right for you?

-Now that you understand the difference between an irrevocable and revocable trust, you can select the right one to meet your needs.
+Now that you understand the difference between the two trusts, you can select the right one to meet your needs.

 A revocable trust is a better choice if you want to retain control over your assets and beneficiaries as well as have the ability to terminate your trust.
-However, since you’re still the legal owner of the assets in the trust, they won’t be protected from legal action and debt collect, avoid estate taxes, or be eligible for charitable income tax deductions.
+Since you’re still the legal owner of the assets in the trust, they won’t be protected from legal action and debt collection, avoid estate taxes, or be eligible for charitable income tax deductions.

 It’s important to note that the tax implications of an irrevocable trust are complex and varied.
 Therefore, we recommended consulting an attorney before choosing between a revocable vs irrevocable living trust.